ramilabbaszade/Javascript-Interview-Questions-and-Simple-Answers/Readme.md

 In general, it's considered best practice to use the **`===`** operator, because it compares values and their types, avoiding unexpected behavior and bugs when comparing different types.
 However, there are some situations where **`==`** is useful, such as when you want to compare values that have different types but should be treated as equal.

-### 20. • Explain the same-origin policy with regards to JavaScript.
+### 20. Explain the same-origin policy with regards to JavaScript.

+The same-origin policy is a rule that helps to keep the information on your website safe.
+It says that a website can only access information from other websites if those websites are from the same place.

+Imagine that your website is a big house, and all the other websites are other big houses.
+The same-origin policy says that people from your house can only go into other houses if they're from the same neighborhood.

+For example, if your website is "**[www.mywebsite.com](http://www.mywebsite.com/)**", it can only access information from other websites that are also "**[www.mywebsite.com](http://www.mywebsite.com/)**".
+It can't access information from "**[www.otherwebsite.com](http://www.otherwebsite.com/)**" or "**[www.notmywebsite.com](http://www.notmywebsite.com/)**" unless they specifically allow it.

+This helps to protect you and your visitors from bad websites that might try to steal your information or do something harmful.
+The same-origin policy is one of the ways that your web browser helps to keep you safe online.

-### 21. • Why is it called a Ternary operator, what does the word "Ternary" indicate?
+### 21. Why is it called a Ternary operator, what does the word "Ternary" indicate?

+The word "ternary" comes from the Latin word "ternarius" which means "composed of three parts" .

+In programming, a Ternary operator is called so because it is composed of three parts.
+It is a shorthand way of writing an **`if-else`** statement, and it takes the form of **`(condition) ? (if true) : (if false)`**.
+It is a shorthand way of writing if-else statement and it's often called a shorthand of if-else statement.

+The Ternary operator is a compact and simple way of writing an if-else statement, It's a shorthand way of expressing a simple branching statement that assigns the value of one expression to a variable depending on the boolean value of another expression

+In short, Ternary operator is called so because it is composed of three parts: a condition, a value to return if the condition is true, and a value to return if the condition is false.

-### 22. • What is strict mode?
+### 22. What is strict mode?
 What are some of the advantages/disadvantages of using it?

 Strict mode is a feature in JavaScript that enables "strict" error checking and changes the behavior of certain language features.
 When strict mode is enabled, it catches some common coding mistakes and makes them throw errors, instead of silently failing or producing unpredictable results.